 Summary.
 Glyphosate has been evaluated in several subchronic toxicity studies in mice, rats, and dogs.
-The dosage levels used in these studies were very high, reaching dietary levels of 20,000 to 50,000 mg/kg body wt in rodent feeding studies and a dosage of 500 mg/kg body wt/day in a dog study.
-The primary finding was a decreased body weight gain in the rodent studies at the highest dietary concentrations tested (≥25,000 mg/kg body wt).
+The dose levels used in these studies were very high, reaching dietary levels of 20000 to 50000 mg/kg bw in rodent feeding studies and a dose of 500 mg/kg bw/day in a dog study.
+The primary finding was a decreased body weight gain in the rodent studies at the highest dietary concentrations tested (≥ 25000 mg/kg bw).
 This effect may have been due, at least in part, to decreased food intake resulting from dilution of the caloric content of the diet (which contained 2.5 to 5% glyphosate) and/or reduced diet palatability.
 An alteration in the submandibular and/or parotid salivary glands (acinar cell hypertrophy and basophilic change) was observed in some of the rodent studies; the sublingual salivary gland was not affected in any study.
 For reasons discussed in a later section, this finding is not considered to be toxicologically significant or adverse.
 No salivary gland changes occurred in dogs.
 In summary, there were no treatment-related adverse effects in rats, mice, or dogs following glyphosate administration at extremely high levels for several weeks.
-Overall, it can be concluded that glyphosate when administered at daily dosages of up to 20,000 mg/kg body wt was well tolerated.
+Overall, it can be concluded that glyphosate when administered at daily doses of up to 20000 mg/kg bw was well tolerated.

 Rat study.
-AMPA was administered in the diet to groups of Sprague-Dawley rats at dosage levels of 0, 400, 1200, or 4800 mg/kg body wt/day for 90 days (Estes, 1979).
-Changes that were noted included decreased serum glucose and elevated aspartate aminotransferase, but only at the highest dosage tested.
-An increase in calcium oxalate crystals was observed microscopically in the urine of high-dose animals, and urinary tract irritation was noted at the mid- and high-dose levels.
+AMPA was administered in the diet to groups of Sprague-Dawley rats at dose levels of decreased serum glucose and elevated aspartate aminotransferase, but only at the highest dose tested.

+0, 400, 1200, or 4800 mg/kg bw/day for 90 days (Estes, 1979).
+Changes that were noted included and urinary tract irritation was noted at the mid- and high-dose levels.
 Gross and microscopic pathology examinations did not reveal effects in any other organ.
-The NOAEL was 400 mg/kg body wt/day based on urinary tract irritation.
+The NOAEL was 400 mg/kg bw/day based on urinary tract irritation.

-Dog study.
-AMPA was given to Beagle dogs via oral capsule at dosages of 0, 9, 26, 88, or 263 mg/kg body wt/day for 3 months (Tompkins, 1991).
-There was no treatment-related effect at any dosage level.
-Therefore, the NOAEL was \geq 263 mg/kg body wt/day.
+An increase in calcium oxalate crystals was observed microscopically in the urine of high-dose animals, mg/kg bw/day for three months (Tompkins, 1991).
+There was no treatment-related effect at any dose level.
+Therefore, the NOAEL was $\geq 263$ mg/kg bw/day.

-Summary.
-The subchronic toxicity of AMPA has been investigated in rats and dogs.
-Treatment-related effects were observed only at very high dosage levels.
-The NOAEL for rats was 400 mg/kg body wt/day, while no effects occurred in dogs even at the highest dosage tested (263 mg/kg body wt/day).
+Dog Study.
+AMPA was given to Beagle dogs via oral capsule at dosages of 0, 9, 26, 88, or 263 related effects were observed only at very high dose levels.
+The NOAEL for rats was 400 mg/kg bw/day, while no effects occurred in dogs even at the highest dose tested (263 mg/kg bw/day).
 Based on these results, it is concluded that the subchronic toxicity of AMPA, like that of parent glyphosate, is low.